RayDeeUx/LikeBaitExterminator/about.md

 (There *can and will* be false positives [likely] and false negatives [not too likely].)

 This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.
-To report bugs or get help with using my mods, press the Discord button on the lower left corner.
+To report bugs or get help with using my mods, press the Discord button at the lower left corner.